mevorah/The2018SeattleLoftsAlbumsofTheYearList/README.md

 ## 11/28 The Piper At The Gates Of Dawn - Pink Floyd
 * 1st Listen: Ok

-I hadn't heard a single song on this album.

 ## 11/27 Fear Of A Black Planet - Public Enemy
 * 1st Listen: Ok/ pretty good